DioxusLabs/dioxus/notes/RELEASING.md

 - We should automate the release of the vscode extension.
 - We move examples to the `examples/untested` folder when we release a new version.
 Ideally we have a workspace with all versions of dioxus and can include the examples in the relevant frames.
 - SSG is flakey and occasionally fails.
 This needs to be fixed.
+- We should promote "community" crates to enjoy auto-updates via codemods whenever a new version is released.